arshbot/Hail-Swift/README.md

 ## Project Status

 ### Accomplished

 • Basic bitcoin functionality has been added.

 • Basic Litecoin functionality has been added.

-• Documentation standards have been heightened -- Every public method in NodeManager and DataManager must have some documentation explaining the parameters, returned variable, and the purpose of the method
+• Documentation standards have been heightened -- Every public method in NodeManager and DataManager must have some documentation explaining the parameters, returned variable, and the purpose of the method.

 ### Next Update
 • Problems with bcoin's scanning methods and a lack of a websocket for new tx notifications prevent sending and receiving balances serverside although clientside functionality exists.
 Fixes will be in node.js for the backend.